 Jessie did a bang-up MSc examining biotransport of Hg, Cd and As by colonial gulls nesting on islands around SW Nova Scotia.
+She now works for the Coastal Action foundation in Nova Scotia.

 Liam completed his MSc looking at adult survival and seasonal movements of American Black Ducks wintering in Nova Scotia.
 He was co-supervised with Greg Robertson.
+Liam now works in aquaculture in BC.

 Sarah completed (at least) 2 post-doctoral projects in the lab, collaborating with Carina Gjerdrum at ECCC and supported by a Weston Award, MEOPAR and NSERC pdfs, and is now a wildlife biologist at Environment and Climate Change Canada